 (1) Consists of all payments on debt, including regularly scheduled principal payments, payments at maturity, payments resulting from calls and payments for any other repurchases.
-Calls and repurchases of zero-coupon debt are reported at original face value, which does not equal the amount of actual cash payment.
+Repurchases of debt and early retirements of zero-coupon debt are reported at original face value, which does not equal the amount of actual cash payment.